peterjohannesalbrecht/NEATPairsTrading/README.md

 # README - REPLICATING RESULTS

+-- IMPORTANT: Note, that for the repository on github, the docker images are not included in the repository. -- <br> -- They must be created by runnning the dockerfile from the main directory and the /dockerization -folder --

 ## 1. Software Architecture
 - All core modules written and used for this thesis are in the `src` folder.
 - All scripts that produce (intermediary) results are in the top-level directory.